Giant Madagascan Hissing Cockroach

 At the EcoTarium

-By special appearance: The EcoTarium's Giant Madagascan Hissing Cockroaches are not currently on exhibit, but you may still see them during a public presentation, such as an Animal Encounter.
+By special appearance: The EcoTarium's Giant Madagascan Hissing Cockroaches are not currently on exhibit, but you may still see them during our programs.

 About Giant Madagascan Hissing Cockroaches